 iio.imread can now return a ndimage instead of being limited to flat images.
 As such, iio.volread has merged into iio.imread and is now gone.
-Similarly, iio.mimread and iio.mvolread have merged into a new function called iio.imiter, which returns a generator that yields ndimages from a file in the order in which they appear.
-Further, the default behavior of iio.imread has changed, and it now returns the first ndimage (instead of the first flat image) if the image contains multiple images.
+Similarily, iio.mimread and iio.mvolread have merged into a new function called iio.imiter, which returns a generator that yields ndimages from a file in the order in which they appear.
+Further, the default behavior of iio.imread has changed and it has become more context aware.
+Now it will either return the first stored ndimage (like before) or, depending on the format, all images if this is the more common use-case.

-To reproduce similar behavior to the v2 API behavior use one of the following snippets:
+To reproduce similar behavior to the v2 API in cases where the incompatibility matters use one of the following snippets:

 '''

 img = iio.v2.imread(image_resource)

-try:

-img = iio.v3.imread(image_resource, index=None)[0]

-except ValueError:

-img = iio.v3.imread(image_resource, index=0)
+img = iio.v3.imread(image_resource, index=...)[0]

 img = iio.v2.volread(image_resource)

+img = iio.v3.imread(image_resource)

-img = iio.v2.mimread(image_resource)
+img = iio.v2.mvolread(image_resource)

 img = iio.v2.mvolread(image_resource)

 img = [im for im in iio.v3.imiter(image_resource)]

 '''